Prof Simon Ellingsen (Physics & Radio Astronomy, University of Tasmania)Research Lead

-One of the challenges with Big Data research is that it is generally difficult to gain access to large data sets.
+One of the challenges with Big Data research - it's generally difficult to gain access to large data sets.
 NASA however, is one source of free big data.
 The Spitzer’s GLIMPSE Survey data set is an example.
 The Spitzer space telescope orbits Earth, and records infrared radiation.
 The GLIMPSE Survey data set is made available via a Caltech website.
-The data is split into approximately 360 files, each file containing around 147 columns of infrared data for 100,000 stars.
-Most researchers start with just one file.
+The data is split into approximately 360 files, each file contains around 147 columns of infrared data for 100,000 stars.
+Most researchers start with one file.

 The results of these calculations is shown in the image above.
 The difference for most stars is close to zero (the blue dots).
 However there are some stars which show a difference; the red dots at the top.
 These are the needles in the haystack.
 Some twenty or so Methanol Masers were identified in a data set of 36 million stars.

 The Spitzer Space Telescope Data was downloaded from Caltech.
 There were hundreds of table files which look like this.
 They are text files, compressed with gzip and have filenames ending in ".gz".
 There is a "header" at the top of the file which has a lot of information about where the data came from, and what each column represents.
 The file we are looking at was named: GLMIA_l283.tbl.gz